prose/starter/README.md

-Poole Bootstrap
+Prose Bootstrap
 =================

-A minimal template to get started with Jekyll and Poole.
+A minimal template to get started with Jekyll and Prose.